-A community whose leaders work together in a systemic way, providing incentives to encourage all industries and sectors to see health as a mutual goal, and provides all who live there more options for healthy living.
+Good health is the sum of many things, so it takes nurses working with experts in other fields to strengthen well-being for all.
+Nurses, physicians, pharmacists, social workers, and others in health care need to coordinate with each other as well as with those in education, business, transportation, community development, and many other sectors.
+A community whose leaders work together in a systemic way, providing incentives to encourage industries and sectors to see health as a mutual goal, provides all who live there more options for healthy living.

 Action Coalitions working to further interprofessional collaboration include Colorado, with a grant from the Health Resources and Services Administration to implement interprofessional practice teams at community health centers; Hawaii, which is building an interprofessional workforce database; and Virginia, which partnered with the Medical Society of Virginia Foundation to implement a pilot clinical leadership program that encourages pairings between nurses and other providers.
 A dozen states have or are in the process of creating an interprofessional collaboration practice and/or education model.

-Issues: Building Healthier Communities, Collecting Workforce Data, Fostering Interprofessional Collaboration, Improving Access to Care, Increasing Diversity, Promoting Nursing Leadership, Transforming Nursing Education, Tools & Tips: Communications and marketing, Location: National,
+Issues: Collecting Workforce Data, Fostering Interprofessional Collaboration, Improving Access to Care, Increasing Diversity, Promoting Nursing Leadership, Transforming Nursing Education, Tools & Tips: Dashboard Indicators, Milestones, Location: National,